adam-spencer/computer-says-know/presentation-notes.md

     + human transcriber is required to listen to a smaller subset of the set of audio
     + i.e. more efficient
     + ASR does the heavy lifting

-\pagebreak

-### Slide 4: Confident Computation

-* Whisper finds the most probable sequence of words
-* Outputs an average (log) probability for a given input
-* If input is split into utterances, each utterance is given a score
-* Caveats:
-    + This score is just a measure of proximity to a decision boundary - not always indicative of accuracy
-    + Due to Whisper being trained on 65% English audio, these errors are much more likely to appear in other languages less prominent in the training set

 ---